-Can involve spear phishing, phishing, identity theft or the request of phoney invoices to be paid.
+Can involve spear-phishing, more general phishing, identity theft or the request of phoney invoices to be paid.

 In addition to the motives above, staff records can be used to find out where someone lives in order to burgle their house.

-- Aerospace engineering manufacturer - the company supplies Boeing & Airbus (which is not giving much away since they have thousands of suppliers).
+The company supplies Boeing and Airbus (which isn't giving much away since they have thousands of suppliers).
 They make parts for engines and sell them directly.
-Boeing & Airbus have a massive supply chain and perhaps the company in question has new design plans to steal, or how about the designs to the end part so someone could make it cheaper?
+Boeing and Airbus have a massive supply chain and perhaps the company in question has new design plans to steal, or how about the designs to the end part so someone could make it cheaper?

-- Multi-national property management firm - they own property globally and rent out floors and offices.
+They own property globally and rent out floors and offices.
 All the properties are known to the public and you cannot remotely steal a building.
 The main target then is cash, and this company has tonnes of it!
-They get tonnes of emails requesting money transfer to fictitious suppliers.
+They get heaps of emails requesting a money transfer to fictitious suppliers.
 It only takes a few to get through the spam filter for criminals' payday.